encoredev/encore/README.md

 - **[Intelligent architecture diagrams](https://encore.dev/docs/develop/encore-flow):** Visualise your application in real-time with automated and interactive architecture diagrams.

 - **[Distributed Tracing](https://encore.dev/docs/observability/tracing):** Your application is automatically instrumented to capture information about API calls, goroutines, HTTP requests, database queries, and more.

+- **[Metrics](https://encore.dev/docs/observability/metrics):** Encore comes with built-in metrics and dashboards, and provides simple integrations with your favorite observability tools.

 - **[Secrets management](https://encore.dev/docs/develop/secrets):** Securely store and use secrets, and API keys, without doing any work.
 Define secrets in your code, like any other variable, and Encore takes care of the rest.